-In addition, the project extends its six-year time frame.
-Already at this point, many results and experiences from C2C CC projects have been used in other projects, collaborations, research and development projects or as products in the business sector.
-And more will follow.
-The project has created a unique framework, which will continue in future projects.
+As the project focus is explorative, preparatory and initiating, the project has exceeded the official sixyear time frame.
+Already now, many different results, knowledge and experiences from the C2C CC project are continued in other projects, collaborations, research and development or as products in the business sector.
+And more will come.
+Throughout the six-year period, the project created an almost unique framework for development and innovative thinking; this framework is now further developed.